mnebuerquo/mancalai/docs/presentation.md

 --

-* A pruned subtree might generate a different result at greater search depth.
+A pruned subtree might generate a different result at greater search depths.

 --